4paradigm/OpenMLDB/docs/en/quickstart/sdk/python_sdk.md

 ![img](https://openmldb.ai/docs/zh/main/_images/openmldb_magic_function.png)

-## The complete usage example
+## A Complete Example

-Refer to the [Python quickstart demo](https://github.com/4paradigm/OpenMLDB/tree/main/demo/python_quickstart/demo.py), including the above DBAPI and SQLAlchemy usage.
+Refer to the [Python quickstart demo](https://github.com/4paradigm/OpenMLDB/tree/main/demo/python_quickstart/demo.py), which includes the above DBAPI and SQLAlchemy usage.

-## common problem
+## Q&A

-- **What do I do when error** `ImportError：dlopen (.. _sql_router_sdk. so, 2): initializer function 0xnnnn not in mapped image for` **appears when using SQLAlchemy?**
+- **What do I do when error `ImportError：dlopen (.. _sql_router_sdk. so, 2): initializer function 0xnnnn not in mapped image for` appears when using SQLAlchemy?**

-In addition to import openmldb, you may also import other third-party libraries, which may cause confusion in the loading order.
+In addition to importing OpenMLDB, you may also have imported other third-party libraries, which may cause confusion in the loading order.
 Due to the complexity of the system, you can try to use the virtual env environment (such as conda) to avoid interference.
-In addition, import openmldb before importing sqlalchemy, and ensure that the two imports are in the first place.
+In addition, import OpenMLDB before importing SQLAlchemy, and ensure that the two imports are in the first place.

-If the error still occur, it is recommended to connect to OpenMLDB by using request http to connect to apiserver.
+If the error still occurs, it is recommended to connect to OpenMLDB by request http to connect to apiserver.

-occur

-- **What do I do if Python SDK encountered the following problems?**
+- **What do I do if Python SDK encounters the following problems?**

 ```plain
 [libprotobuf FATAL /Users/runner/work/crossbow/crossbow/vcpkg/buildtrees/protobuf/src/23fa7edd52-3ba2225d30.clean/src/google/protobuf/stubs/common.cc:87] This program was compiled against version 3.6.1 of the Protocol Buffer runtime library, which is not compatible with the installed version (3.15.8).
 Contact the program author for an update. ...
 ```

-This problem may be due to the introduction of other versions of protobuf in other libraries.
+This problem may be due to the import of other versions of protobuf from other libraries.
 You can try to use the virtual env environment (such as conda).